comboshreddies/kubectl-tks/README.md

 KCTL_EXEC_BASH - {{KCTL}} exec {{k8s_pod}} -c {{p2c}} -- /bin/bash -c
 ```

 ## sequence.json - podConverter intro

-While running tks in various cases you might have to run same script (list of commands) on various pods.
+While running tks in some cases you might have to run the same script (list of commands) on various pods.
 Some pods might have different pod name (pod that you are interested to jump and execute something in),
-some might have different container name, or it might have differetn shell, for example not /bin/sh but /bin/bash.
+some might have different container name, or it might have different shell, for example not /bin/sh but /bin/bash.

 To make script reusable on various kinds pods there is podConverter section of sequence.json
 Below is a section that describe rules that would be used for mapping pod name to container name